ronving/ukrainian-code-interpretator/Readme.md

-# Ukrainian Codeeee
+# Ukrainian Code Interpretator

-write the code in Ukrainian
+A little fun pet project with the purpose to code in the Ukrainian language.

 ## Installation